brichards21/PHP2550-Final-Project/README.md

 ## Organization

+- `updated_preprocessing`: The file containing code for updated data pre-processing since EDA was performed

+- `methods_analysis_report.Rmd` and `methods_analysis_report.pdf`: This file contains the isolated written Methods and Analysis report done for the study.
+The pdf version will have relevant code hidden.

+**Data folder**

-- `data`: This folder contains the `.csv` data files used in order to conduct the analyses for our study.
-Within the data folder is a folder entitled `raw_data`.
-This folder contains the raw data files pulled directly from the [NCBI website](https://www.ncbi.nlm.nih.gov/pathogens/).
-Cleaned data used for the study is stored outside of the `raw_data` folder.
+This folder contains the `.csv` data files used in order to conduct the analyses for our study.

+- `raw_data` folder: This folder contains the raw data files pulled directly from the [NCBI website](https://www.ncbi.nlm.nih.gov/pathogens/).

+- `salmonella_imputed`: This folder contains the 5 multiple imputed data sets created for missingness in Salmonella isolates.

+- `ecoli_campy_imputed`: This folder contains the 5 multiple imputed data sets created for missingness in E coli and Campylobacter isolates.

+- `Appendix Tables`: This folder contains supplementary figures and tables.

+Cleaned data used for the study is stored outside of any internal folders.
 Within this folder is a `data_cleaning.R` file that compiles all of the code involved in the data cleaning process.

+- `isolates_df.csv`: The intermediate combined data file for all isolates.

+- `salmonella_df.csv`: The `isolates_df.csv` data but only for Salmonella isolates.

+- `ecoli_campy_df.csv`: The `isolates_df.csv` data but only for Ecoli and Campylobacter isolates.

+- `imputed_tetra_test_df.csv`: A test dataset for multiple imputation

+- `resistance_df.csv`: A separate dataset highlighting each isolates' resistance response to every antibiotic recorded (value of 1 for recorded as resistant, 0 for not recorded as resistant)

+- `susceptible_df.csv`: A separate dataset highlighting each isolates' susceptibility response to every antibiotic recorded (value of 1 for recorded as susceptible, 0 for not recorded as susceptible)

+**Literature folder**

-- `Literature`: This folder contains all of the relevant literature reviewed for the sake of this study and project.
+This folder contains all of the relevant literature reviewed for the sake of this study and project.

+**Literature Review and EDA folder**

 - `data_EDA.Rmd` and `data_EDA.Rmd`: This file contains the code and text related to the full Exploratory Data Analysis report done for the study.
 The pdf version will have the code hidden.